nhayase/XROSS/README.md

 Please cite "HYS, arXiv (2024), (https://github.com/nhayase/HYS/)" when you use!!

 ## Honor code
-Prohibited for use in criminal or immoral activities.
+・Prohibited for use in criminal or immoral activities.

-Notify the author if you are using it for business purposes.
+・Notify the author if you are using it for business purposes.

 ## Installation
 You can get HYS without any tedious preparation as follow.